 Due to the modern passage, the event occurs on four mornings on each side of Halloween, depending, of course, on a fine sunrise.
 However, there is more to the monument and its alignment.
 It is important to remember that the chamber had a free-standing phase when it was constructed, when it enjoyed a total view of the horizon.
 After the alignment on October 31st, succeeding sunrises move south along the horizon.

-Within days of Samhain the sun is crossing the magical lake at Lough da Gé.
+On the cross-quarter day of Samhain the sun is rising from the magical lake at Lough da Gé, the watery womb of the goddess.
 Over the following weeks the sun crosses the peaks of Anaghmore, Sileve Da Eán, Sliabh Dargan, each with an unopened neolithic cairn on its summit.
 By December 21st, the winter solstice, the sun has reached the neolithic passage grave known as the Cailleach's House.
 The sun remains rising at this position for some ten days before reversing its journey and travelling north along the horizon, again crossing the cairns on the Ballygawley mountains.
 By February 10th the sun has arrived again at the Saddle and sunlight floods into the chamber and the process is repeated.